windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/start/routing-controller.md

 You don't have to include above files because Windwalker use autoloading, which follows [PSR-4](http://www.php-fig.org/psr/psr-4/) standard.
 Go to `composer.json` you can see the autoloading option is set to `"":"/src"`, so any file under `/src` folder hierarchy will be loaded automatically.

-All php classes within `/src` folder hierarchy will be loaded automatically once you add `"": "src/"` as  in `composer.json`.

 After controller created, go to `/flower/25` at your host.
 You will see:

 ``` html